International Space Station: Education and cultural outreach

 Amateur Radio on the ISS (ARISS) is a volunteer programme that encourages students worldwide to pursue careers in science, technology, engineering, and mathematics, through amateur radio communications opportunities with the ISS crew.
 ARISS is an international working group, consisting of delegations from nine countries including several in Europe, as well as Japan, Russia, Canada, and the United States.
 In areas where radio equipment cannot be used, speakerphones connect students to ground stations which then connect the calls to the space station.

 First Orbit is a 2011 feature-length documentary film about Vostok 1, the first crewed space flight around the Earth.
 By matching the orbit of the ISS to that of Vostok 1 as closely as possible, in terms of ground path and time of day, documentary filmmaker Christopher Riley and ESA astronaut Paolo Nespoli were able to film the view that Yuri Gagarin saw on his pioneering orbital space flight.
 This new footage was cut together with the original Vostok 1 mission audio recordings sourced from the Russian State Archive.
 Nespoli is credited as the director of photography for this documentary film, as he recorded the majority of the footage himself during Expedition 26/27.
 The film was streamed in a global YouTube premiere in 2011 under a free licence through the website firstorbit.org.

 In May 2013, commander Chris Hadfield shot a music video of David Bowie's "Space Oddity" on board the station, which was released on YouTube.
-It was the first music video ever to be filmed in space.
+It was the first music video filmed in space.

 In November 2017, while participating in Expedition 52/53 on the ISS, Paolo Nespoli made two recordings of his spoken voice (one in English and the other in his native Italian), for use on Wikipedia articles.
 These were the first content made in space specifically for Wikipedia.